dotnet/csharpstandard/standard/expressions.md

 >
 > *end example*

-### §ref-assignment-new-clause Ref assignment
+### 12.21.3 Ref assignment

 The `= ref` operator is known as the *ref assignment* operator.

-The left operand shall be an expression that binds to a reference variable (§ref-span-safety), a reference parameter (other than `this`), an output parameter, or an input parameter.
+The left operand shall be an expression that binds to a reference variable ([§9.7](variables.md#97-reference-variables-and-returns)), a reference parameter (other than `this`), an output parameter, or an input parameter.
 The right operand shall be an expression that yields a *variable_reference* designating a value of the same type as the left operand.

-It is a compile time error if the ref-safe-context (`§ref-safe-contexts`) of the left operand is wider than the ref-safe-context of the right operand.
+It is a compile time error if the ref-safe-context (`[§9.7.2](variables.md#972-ref-safe-contexts)`) of the left operand is wider than the ref-safe-context of the right operand.

 The right operand shall be definitely assigned at the point of the ref assignment.